libidn/libidn/README.md

 behaviour or to use Stringprep profiles.
 Please try to migrate to libidn2 wherever possible.

+If this file came to you as part of a tar archive, then see the file (INSTALL)[INSTALL] for generic compilation and installation instructions.
+Before building you should consider installing the [dependencies](DEPENDENCIES.md).
 If you obtained this file as part of a "git clone", then see the CONTRIBUTING.md file.
-If this file came to you as part of a tar archive, then see the file INSTALL for compilation and installation instructions.

 If you need help to use Libidn, or wish to help others, you are invited to join our mailing list help-libidn@gnu.org, see